|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Campari and beer?
-It may seem like an odd combination, but as Pamela Wiznitzer of Seamstress in New York City has proven, it can work.
+It may seem like an odd combination, but as Pamela Wiznitzer of Seamstress in New York City has proven that it can work.
 Her cold in the shadows cocktail is a fantastic mix and a nice change from the typical Campari cocktail.

 The recipe pairs the bitter aperitif with fresh lime and a little honey syrup, along with the delectable raspberry liqueur from St. George Spirits.
 After shaking all of that just a few times, a great California craft beer is added and the mix is served over crushed ice.